njseeto/notes/content/posts/2019-10-30-At-The-Intersection-of-Empathy-and-Technology.md

 Cleaning up your home screen to remove non-essential items is another practical way to disrupt the urge to mindlessly check apps.
 He also touched on society’s obsession with frantic multi-tasking and states we shouldn’t undervalue mindfulness.
 Don’t feel guilty about taking 5 minutes for yourself.

-Looking forward to future products, [Bradley Gabr-Ryn](https://twitter.com/trybradleyspoke about designing with mental health in mind.
+Looking forward to future products, [Bradley Gabr-Ryn](https://twitter.com/trybradley) spoke about designing with mental health in mind.
 He encouraged people to design through understanding.
 He spoke about the importance of making no assumptions during the design stage and ensuring simple things such as colour and text are welcoming and approachable.
 Essentially value your customer’s time and design for people’s mental health, not their attention span.

 I couldn’t agree more when Bradley so aptly stated: